 Some of the careers that are possible with a liberal arts associate degree include:

 - Customer Service Representative: With a job as a customer service representative, you could work to support customer needs face-to-face, over the phone or online.
 Full-time customer service representatives earned a median salary of $35,830 in 2020, according to BLS.

 - Administrative Assistant: As an administrative assistant you could help manage the day-to-day work of an office.
 Administrative assistants earned a median salary of $38,880 in 2018, according to BLS data.
 Employment opportunities are available across many industries and are particularly booming in healthcare, where they're projected to grow 22% from 2016-2026, according to BLS.

 AA in Digital Photography

 An associate degree in digital photography offers an introduction to the technical skills of digital camera operation, lighting and post-production editing, and can prepare you for entry-level work as a professional photographer.

-If you're interested in advancing your photography career, an associate degree will lay a strong foundation for a four-year degree that can advance your professional development skills like branding and social media.
+If you're interested in advancing your photography career, an associate degree can lay a strong foundation for a four-year degree that can advance your professional development skills like branding and social media.

 Some of the careers that are possible with a digital photography associate degree include: